Sheaves of modules on atomic sites and discrete representations of topological groups

 where $\C^{\op} \fdmod$ is the category of finite dimensional $\C^{\op}$-modules. \end{theorem}

-Consequently, we know that objects in $\mathrm{sh} (\BC, R)$ have finite length, and have finite injective dimension.
+We remind the reader that the dimension of a $\C^{\op}$-module $V$ is the (possibly infinite) sum of the dimensions $\dim_R V_x$, where $V_x$ is the value of $V$ on $x$ and $x$ ranges over all objects in $\C$.
+Therefore, $V$ is of finite dimensional if and only if each $V_x$ is of finite dimensional and all but finitely many $V_x$ are 0.
+Consequently, we know that objects in $\mathrm{sh} (\BC, R)$ have finite length and finite injective dimension.
 Furthermore, since it is much easier to classify simple objects in $\C^{\op} \fdmod$, via this equivalence, one can explicitly construct all simple sheaves in $\mathrm{sh} (\BC, R)$.